jdemartino78/vibe_coding_a2a_agent/README.md

 > **⚠️ Important**: Please run this lab in **Cloud Shell** to ensure you have the proper permissions.

 ## Overview
 In this 1-hour session, we will build and deploy a multi-agent system using the A2A (Agent-to-Agent) protocol.
-This system will include a 'Hosting' agent that communicates with 'Weather' and 'Cocktail' agents to fulfill user requests.
+This system will include a 'Orchestrator' agent that communicates with 'Weather' and 'Cocktail' agents to fulfill user requests.

 ## Learning Objectives
 By the end of this session, you will be able to: